 AIA Vermont Scholarship Fund

 The American Institute of Architects, Vermont Chapter, awards scholarships annually to students pursuing architecture education.
 The Hanne M. Williams Scholar Recognition Fund is named in honor of AIAVT's Founding Executive Director, Hanne Williams, who gave 40 years of dedicated service to the organization from 1970-2010.
-Funds are raised from the Annual Guy Teschmacher Golf Tournament, as well as through individual donations.
+Funds are raised from the Annual Guy Teschmacher Golf Tournament, the Pella + Purpose program, as well as through individual donations.

 Honor Award - (2) at $3000 each

 Two awards per year are awarded to Norwich University students who have demonstrated excellence in their undergraduate work.
 Winners are selected by a committee of Norwich University faculty members at the end of the Fall semester.
 The recipients are announced at the AIAVT Annual Meeting & Design Awards event each December.